tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

    :alt: Logo WAPT Enterprise

-WAPT is designed to help IT system administrators manage the lifecycle of their installed base of Windows applications.
+WAPT is designed to help IT system administrators manage the lifecycle of their installed base of Windows applications, drivers, OSes and configurations in system and user context.

-With WAPT Enterprise, you benefit automatically from the base functions included in WAPT to help you deploy, upgrade and remove software and configurations on your Windows devices, from a central console.
+With WAPT Enterprise, you benefit automatically from the base functions included in WAPT Community to help you deploy, upgrade and remove software and configurations on your Windows devices, from a central console.

-WAPT is an *opencore* model and the **Enterprise** version is based on the **Community** version with the following features designed to answer the needs of large and medium Organisations:
+WAPT is an *opencore* model and the **Enterprise** version is based on the **Community** version with the following features designed to answer the needs of larger Organisations:

 * **Active Directory authentication** of WAPT package developers, package deployers, self-service users and for the initial registering